 Second fulfillment of the abomination of desolation

-A future fulfillment of the abomination of desolation
+The future fulfillment of the abomination of desolation

 Jesus said, “‘Therefore when you see the “abomination of desolation,” spoken of by Daniel the prophet, standing in the holy place’ (whoever reads, let him understand), ‘then let those who are in Judea flee to the mountains’” (verses 15-16).

-We should also note that the preceding verse, which mentions this abomination of desolation being set up, also states that the daily sacrifices must be taken away.
-Since the Jews are not currently offering any daily sacrifices, this means they must be reestablished.
+We should also note that Daniel 12:11, which mentions this abomination of desolation being set up, also states that the daily sacrifices will be taken away.
+Since the Jews are not currently offering any daily sacrifices in Jerusalem, this means that daily sacrifices will be reestablished at some point in the future.
 For sacrifices to be offered, an altar must be constructed.